LukasK13/ESBO-ETC/docs/source/configuration/optical_components.rst

     * | **end_unit:** str
       | The unit of the end wavelength.
 This has to be one of [``m``, ``cm``, ``mm``, ``um``, ``nm``, ``pm``].
 The default is ``m``.
     * | **emissivity:** str, *optional*
       | The path to the file containing the spectral emissivity coefficients.
 For details on the required file structure see also :ref:`reading_csv`.
+If not given, 1 - transmittance is used.
     * | **temp:** float
       | The temperature of the beam splitter for the thermal emission.
     * | **temp_unit:** str, *optional*